Top of the page

 If your test sample is sent to a lab or returned to your doctor's office, your test results will likely be read by your doctor.
 Some labs may send you the results.
 And depending on the type of test you choose, you may be able to see the results after completing the last step.

-A normal FIT or FOBT test means that there was no blood in your stool at the time of the test.
+A normal FIT test means that there was no blood in your stool at the time of the test.
 Normal test results are called negative.

-If a stool test is normal, it does not always mean colorectal cancer or colon polyps are not present.
+If a stool test is normal, it doesn't always mean that you don't have colorectal cancer or colon polyps.
 That's because these tests can miss polyps and some cancers.

 Talk with your doctor about how often you should do a test, depending on your age and any risk factors you may have for colorectal cancer.

-A colon polyp, a precancerous polyp, or cancer can cause a positive stool test.
-With a positive test, there is a small chance that you have colorectal cancer.
+A benign polyp, a precancerous polyp, or cancer can cause a positive stool test.
+Abnormal results can happen even if you don't have cancer.
+But with a positive test, there is a small chance that you could have colorectal cancer.